debbiswal/Tech-BITE/Topics/Git/Art-3/submodule.md

 </style>
 [Home](https://debbiswal.github.io/Tech-BITE/) \| [Back](https://debbiswal.github.io/Tech-BITE/#git)

-## Submodule {DRAFT VERSION}
+## Submodules - I {DRAFT VERSION}

 What is a Submodule?
 A submodule is an external git repository , which we refer and use in our repository as a sub-repository.

-In simple terms , git submodules as shared libraries or plugins , which we use in our project , by refering them  to reuse the existing code.
+In simple terms , git submodules are shared libraries or plugins , which we use in our project , by refering them  to reuse the existing code.

 These sub modules exists as an independent repo within our main(parent) repo.
 As submodules are independent repo on its own ,we also can modify and commit changes to these submodules.